Writing-related resources, news, and reflections to peruse over the weekend. Continue reading ›

-I may not be blogging any longer for Poetry Has Value, but that doesn’t mean I can’t continue to share my poetry submission stats with you.
-So here’s the report for January (it’s remarkably positive–I do not expect anything remotely like this for the remainder of the year!)
-Continue reading ›
+My blogging time with Poetry Has Value may have reached its end, but that doesn’t mean I can’t continue to share my poetry submission stats with you.
+So here’s the report for the month of April.